-Today's direct care workforce includes more than 4 million individuals and is expected to grow 26 percent by 2024, when, according to the U.S. Bureau of Labor Statistics, the Direct Care Workforce will be the largest occupational group in the country.
-Today, direct care workers provide care, services and support to more than 13 million Americans, and that number is expected to grow to 27 million by 2050.
+Employment of direct care workers is projected to grow 38 percent into 2024, when, according to the U.S. Bureau of Labor Statistics, the Direct Care Workforce will be the largest occupational group in the country.

 Median annual earnings: $24,870 (May 2017) non-metropolitan northern Arizona area (US Bureau of Labor Statistics SOC 31-1011